ethereum/solidity-blog/_posts/2020-09-18-meet-the-team.md

 #### What is your professional background?

-Over the years, I worked in various kinds of jobs, starting as a C++ developer in the printing world, to other languages, such as C#/.NET, C (on Solaris), and later Ruby, but then also linux data center related jobs, focusing on high availability related projects, and finally moving to mid-management.
+Over the years, I worked in various kinds of jobs, starting as a C++ developer in the printing world, to other languages, such as C#/.NET, C (on Solaris), and later Ruby, but then also Linux data center related jobs, focusing on high availability related projects, and finally moving to mid-management.
 Programming in C++ and compiler related topics is what I always enjoyed the most.
 So it felt natural to what was about to come next.
 During that path, one of the things I did is implementing a proprietary command line interpreter, as well as domain specific languages from language design to compiler implementation to custom virtual machine.
 I really enjoyed that, and now, I am very pleased to work on the Solidity compiler.

 ### What is your role in the solidity team?
 On which parts of Solidity to you work the most?